rapastranac/gempba/README.md

 <br />

  This tool will help you parallelise almost any branching algorithm that seemed initially impossible or super complex to do.
-Please refer to ``` paper reference ```, for a performance report.
+Please refer to this [MSc.
+Thesis](http://hdl.handle.net/11143/18687), for a performance report.

  **GemPBA** will allow you to perform parallelism using a multithreading or multiprocessing environment.
 It also contains a robust ***Dynamic Load Balancing*** (DLB) that significantly decreases the CPU idle time, which also increases performance due to the reduction of parallel calls in branching algorithms.